-Queenstown Tasmania Accommodation and Holiday Information
+Accommodation and Holiday Information for Queenstown Tasmania

-Queenstown Accommodation and Holiday Bookings.
+Queenstown Tasmania Accommodation and Holiday Bookings

 Queenstown is the gateway to the West Coast with a rich and rugged mining history, a unique 'moonscape' and loads of wild west appeal.
 It's also close to the edge of Tasmania's World Heritage Wilderness Area and surrounded by great fishing lakes.